ml6team/fondant/docs/custom_component.md

 ## Dockerfile

-A Dockerfile defines all the commands a user could call on the command line to assemble a Docker image.
-Docker uses this file to build the Docker image automatically by reading the instructions.
+The `Dockerfile` defines how to build the component into a Docker image.
 An example Dockerfile is defined below.

 ```bash
 FROM --platform=linux/amd64 pytorch/pytorch:2.0.1-cuda11.7-cudnn8-devel